-- Brighthouse Financial has a reasonable and balanced governance profile. - Brighthouse Financial should regularly assess its governance practices to ensure that they remain appropriate over time. - Several stockholders expressed support for certain corporate governance initiatives, including: - the adoption of a majority voting standard for uncontested Director elections; and - the removal of supermajority voting provisions from the Charter in order to allow certain provisions of our Charter and Bylaws to be amended by a majority of the outstanding shares, as opposed to the 662/3% currently required.
+- assess its governance practices to ensure that they remain appropriate over time. - Several stockholders expressed support for certain corporate governance initiatives, including: - · the adoption of a majority voting standard for uncontested Director elections: and - · the removal of supermajority voting provisions from the Charter in order to allow certain provisions of our Charter and Bylaws to be amended by a majority of the outstanding shares, as opposed to the 66 3/3 % currently required.

-- Our Board regularly reviews our governance practices and considers whether to adopt any changes. - In January 2023, the Board amended our Bylaws to adopt a majority voting standard for uncontested director elections (among other things). - Our Board is asking stockholders to approve the Company's proposals to amend the Charter to (i) remove provisions in our Charter that currently require a supermajority of outstanding shares to amend certain provisions of our Charter and Bylaws (see "Proposal 4") and (ii) to limit the liability of certain officers of the Company, as permitted by recent amendments to Delaware law (see "Proposal 5").
+- We have enhanced our disclosures related to human capital management, DEI, and climate risk in our 2022 Annual Report. - Our inaugural Corporate Sustainability Report, which is located on our Corporate www.brighthousefinancial.com/about-us/ corporate-responsibility, was published in 2022.
+The Corporate Sustainability Report aligns with SASB and TCFD frameworks and includes comprehensive information about our sustainability program (see "Proxy Summary - Our Sustainability Journey"). - We continue to recruit Directors whose skills enable them to effectively oversee the execution of Brighthouse Financial's strategy and who add to the overall diversity of our Board (see "- Building Our - · Our Board regularly reviews our governance practices and considers whether to adopt any changes. - In January 2023, the Board amended our Bylaws to adopt a majority voting standard for uncontested director elections (among other things). - Our Board is asking stockholders to approve the Company's proposals to amend the Charter to (i) remove provisions in our Charter that currently require a supermajority of outstanding shares to amend certain provisions of our Charter and Bylaws (see "Proposal 4") and (ii) to limit the liability of certain officers of the Company, as permitted by recent amendments to Delaware law (see "Proposal 5").